kaiwinter/testcontainers-examples/wildfly-mariadb/README.md

 ## testcontainers-examples: wildfly-mariadb

-For these tests a prepared docker image is used which contains a Wildfly 10 and a MariaDB installation: [kaiwinter/wildfly10-mariadb](https://hub.docker.com/r/kaiwinter/wildfly10-mariadb/).
+For these tests a docker image is used which contains a Wildfly 10 and a MariaDB installation: [kaiwinter/wildfly10-mariadb](https://hub.docker.com/r/kaiwinter/wildfly10-mariadb/).
 Wildfly is configured to use the MariaDB and a management user is set-up to let Arquillian deploy to this server.
-For the Arquillian deployment wildfly-arquillian-container-remote is used.
+For the Arquillian deployment `wildfly-arquillian-container-remote` is used.

-The hard part is the dynamic configuration of Arquillian to deploy to the Wildfly.
+The hard part is the dynamic configuration of Arquillian to deploy the application to Wildfly.
+This is necessary because testcontainers maps the real application server and database server ports to random ports to support the parallel use of multiple containers.
-Arquillian is configured by the file `arquillian.xml` and it cannot be changed by an API dynamically.
+Arquillian is configured by the file `arquillian.xml` and it cannot be changed by an API dynamically [[GitHub Issue](https://github.com/wildfly/wildfly-arquillian/issues/72)].
 But there is the possibility to register a `org.jboss.arquillian.core.spi.LoadableExtension` which registers a listener on the configuration process (see [WildflyMariaDBDockerExtension](https://github.com/kaiwinter/testcontainers-examples/blob/master/wildfly-mariadb/src/test/java/com/github/kaiwinter/testsupport/arquillian/WildflyMariaDBDockerExtension.java)).
 Arquillian can then be completely configured by the listener class and the [`arquillian.xml`](https://github.com/kaiwinter/testcontainers-examples/blob/master/wildfly-mariadb/src/test/resources/arquillian.xml) is almost empty:
 ```xml